What Is The Difference Between A Flatbed And Drop Deck Trailer?

 - Construction: Carrying oversized equipment, such as excavators or cranes.

-- Wind energy: Hauling large turbine components, such as blades or towers.
+- Wind Energy: Hauling large turbine components, such as blades or towers.

 - Aerospace: Transporting aircraft components or other oversized cargo.